giampaolo/psutil/docs/api.rst

 .. data:: NIC_DUPLEX_HALF
 .. data:: NIC_DUPLEX_UNKNOWN

-  Constants which identifies whether a :term:`NIC` (network interface card) has full or half mode speed.
-NIC_DUPLEX_FULL means the NIC is able to send and receive data (files) simultaneously, NIC_DUPLEX_HALF means the NIC can either send or receive data at a time.
-  To be used in conjunction with :func:`psutil.net_if_stats`.
+  Identifies whether a :term:`NIC` operates in full, half, or unknown duplex mode.
+  FULL allows simultaneous send/receive, HALF allows only one at a time.
+  Returned by :func:`psutil.net_if_stats` (**duplex** field).

   .. versionadded:: 3.0.0